-- 27. The evaluation criteria, weightings and price elements for procurements over £25,000 must be scored against the score guide issued with the tender documents and as recorded in the PDR Gateway 1. - a.
-For procurements under £25,000 consult the SPT only if formally advertised in accordance with sections 25 and 26 above. - b.
-The SPT are responsible for ensuring: - Compliance and due diligence checks are undertaken before evaluation begins. - ii.
+- 23. The evaluation criteria, weightings and price elements for procurements must be scored against the score guide issued with the tender documents, where applied, and as recorded in the PDR. - a.
+The SPT are responsible for ensuring: - i.
+Compliance and due diligence checks are undertaken before evaluation begins. - ii.
 Evaluators are provided with the compliant tender(s) and scorecards with instructions for individual evaluation purposes. - iii.
 A date and time are agreed with the evaluators for the return of all evaluation scores and the evaluators record responses/comments against all criteria and are concise and accurately recorded for audit and transparency purposes. - iv.
 Appropriate moderation is completed in accordance with published documents. - v.
 Evaluation of price and quality is in accordance with the tender and that evaluator scores are based on the question asked against the requirement (specification) and not a predefined opinion or experience.